BalapriyaPalanivel/Lok_Sabha_Election_Data_Scraping/README.md

-# Data Scraping Project for Election Commission of India Results
+# Data Scraping Project for Election Commission of India Results from the website "https://results.eci.gov.in"

 ## Overview